-The representation is another possible form of conducting business by foreign enterpreneurs.
-The representation is obliged to maintain book of accounts.
+Representation is another possible form of conducting business by foreign entrepreneurs.
+The representation is obliged to maintain the book of accounts.

 Books of accounts shall be maintained:

-Income includes (among other things) cash received from foreign enterpreneur for the purpose of financing the costs of representation (assets received free of charge and other income).
+Income includes (among other things) cash received from foreign entrepreneurs for the purpose of financing the costs of representation (assets received free of charge and other income).

-The costs of conducting business include (among other things) costs concerning realization of statutory representation tasks, that is advertisingand promotion and administrative costs.
+The costs of conducting business include (among other things) costs concerning the realization of statutory representation tasks, that is advertising, promotion, and administrative costs.

 Representations may not use the principle of conservatism.

-Representations calculate financial result as a difference between income and costs.
-This difference after the approval of annual financial statement – increases income or cost in next financial year.
-The positive difference may be allocated for increasingthe statutory fund.
+Representations calculate financial results as a difference between income and costs.
+This difference after the approval of the annual financial statement – increases income or cost in the next financial year.
+The positive difference may be allocated for increasing the statutory fund.

 Representations are obliged to prepare the annual financial statement as at the day of ending the financial year and for every other balance sheet date.
 Financial Statement consists of: